 You must have seen DSLRs being used by professionals and photography enthusiasts.
 But they can be used for clicking high-quality images on a regular basis even if you’re an amateur.
 They are very expensive, thus you might have to rethink your budget.
 Worry not because there are other great options available in the market, including other different types of cameras which have bigger sensors, offer versatile lenses, good processing capabilities, etc.

-Point-and-shoot camera is one such type which you may be familiar with.
+A point-and-shoot camera is one such type that you may be familiar with.
 These cameras are compact, include an electronic viewfinder, and come with a retractable lens.
 They are not only portable but also very much affordable.

-There are also other kinds of cameras which fall between the two.
-For example, cameras with interchangeable lens, also called bridge cameras or EVIL (electronic viewfinder interchangeable lens) camera.
+There are also other kinds of cameras that fall between the two.
+For example, cameras with the interchangeable lens also called bridge cameras or EVIL (electronic viewfinder interchangeable lens) cameras.
 These are as small and compact as the former ones and offer image quality similar to a DSLR.

 Each type covers a different price range and offers different features depending on the cost.
-There are also point-and-shoots which offer a great image quality and certain DSLR models which are portable.
-You need to focus on what you require to select a single category, create a budget, choose a best value camera, and make a purchase.
+There are also point-and-shoots that offer great image quality and certain DSLR models which are portable.
+You need to focus on what you require to select a single category, create a budget, choose the best value camera, and make a purchase.

 4. How Many Megapixels Do You Require?